Professor and Chair

 Work in the Jaffe lab has established that a Gs G-protein and an associated receptor, GPR3, both located in the oocyte, contribute to maintaining meiotic prophase arrest in mouse oocytes (Mehlmann et al., 2002; 2004).
 The activity of the Gs G-protein leads to production of cyclic AMP in the oocyte, and high cAMP keeps the cell cycle arrested during storage in the ovary .

 The cGMP decrease in the granulosa cells begins within less than a minute after LH application (Shuhaibar et al., 2015).
 We can monitor this change using confocal microscopy of follicles from mice expressing a FRET sensor for cGMP, cGi500.
 The cGMP sensor mice were made by the lab of our collaborator, Robert Feil (University of Tubingen).The LH-induced cGMP decrease occurs in a wave progressing inwards.
-In the outer granulosa cells, where the LH receptors are located (Baena, et al., 2020), cGMP decreases to half of its plateau value within ~3 minutes. cGMP in the oocyte falls to half its plateau value within ~10 minutes, as a result of diffusion into the large volume of the surrounding granulosa cells.
-Supporting this diffusion-based mechanism for LH control of oocyte cGMP, we have previously shown that a 326-Da tracer, comparable in size to cGMP, diffuses from the oocyte through gap junctions to the granulosa cells with similar kinetics (Norris et al., 2008).
+In the outer granulosa cells, where the LH receptors are located (Baena, et al., 2020), cGMP decreases to half of its plateau value within ~3 minutes. cGMP in the oocyte falls to half its plateau value within ~10 minutes, as a result of diffusion into the large volume of the surrounding granulosa cells, by way of gap junctions.

 Common mechanisms of cGMP signaling in ovarian follicles and in the growth plate of bone.